 Two or more parties may jointly conduct business through a partnership (Sw. handelsbolag or HB) whereupon all partners are jointly and severally liable for the partnership's obligations.
-A limited partnership (Sw. kommanditbolag or KB) is a partnership where one or more of the partners are not personally liable for the debts and liabilities of the partnership.
-At least one partner must assume unlimited liability.
-The remaining partners' liability is limited to the amount of their unpaid registered contributions.
+A limited liability partnership (Sw. kommanditbolag or KB) is a partnership where one or more of the partners are not personally liable for the debts and liabilities of the partnership (Limited partners (Sw. kommanditdelägare)).

+At least one partner must assume unlimited

+liability (General partner (Sw. komplementär)).
+The remaining partners' liability is limited to the amount of their registered contributions.

-Partnerships and limited partnerships become legal entities upon registration.
+Partnerships and limited liability partnerships become legal entities upon registration.